canonical/loki-k8s-operator/README.md

 ## Description

 [Loki](https://grafana.com/oss/loki/) is an open-source fully-featured logging system.
-This Loki charmed operator handles instanllation, scaling, configuration, optimisation, networking, service mesh, observability, and Day 2 operations specific to [Loki](https://grafana.com/docs/loki/latest/) using [Juju](https://juju.is) and the [Charmed Operator Lifecycle Manager (OLM)](https://juju.is/docs/olm).
+This Loki charmed operator handles installation, scaling, configuration, optimisation, networking, service mesh, observability, and Day 2 operations specific to [Loki](https://grafana.com/docs/loki/latest/) using [Juju](https://juju.is) and the [Charmed Operator Lifecycle Manager (OLM)](https://juju.is/docs/olm).

 On the principle that an operator should *"do one thing and do it well"*, this operator drives Loki application only.
 However, it can be composed with other operators to deliver a complex application or service.
 Because operators package expert knowledge in a reusable and shareable form, they hugely simplify software management and operations.